-WELCOME FROM THE DIRECTOR OF VETERINARY POSTGRADUATE EDUCTION
+WELCOME FROM THE PROGRAMME DIRECTOR

-Dear Student
+Dear Student,

-On behalf of everyone here, a very warm welcome to the University of Liverpool's Veterinary Postgraduate Unit which sits within the School of Veterinary Science.
+On behalf of everyone here, I extend a very warm welcome to the University of Liverpool's Veterinary Postgraduate Unit, which sits within the School of Veterinary Science.

-I am delighted that you have chosen to progress from your certificate studies to a higher degree award.
-I hope you find your study rewarding and for those of you undertaking residencies, I hope you find this programme suited to your training as this is how it was designed.
-Please read this handbook carefully as you may find substantial changes to some of the rules from CertVPS study, in particular, extensions are not able to be granted without approved extenuating circumstances, and the timeframes for study are limited.
+I am delighted that you have chosen to progress from your certificate studies to a higher degree award and I hope you find your continuing study rewarding.
+Please read this handbook carefully as you will find substantial changes to some of the rules from CertVPS study.
+In particular, extensions are not able to be granted without approved extenuating circumstances and the timeframes for study are limited.

 Further information on all our programmes and options for further study can be found on our website.
-Alternatively, telephone our office to speak to one of the team who will be more than happy to help.
+Alternatively, please telephone our office to speak to one of the team who will be more than happy to help.